YUCATAN: Advanced Self-Directed Cultural Immersion

 - Doreen Stabinsky

-Immersion Program in French Language, Art and Culture
+FRANCE: Immersion Program in French Language, Art & Culture

 This course is offered through collaboration with CAVILAM as part of the COA program in Vichy, France.
 Students take 20 hours a week of language classes and workshops taught by immersion methods and advanced audio-visual techniques.
 Students live with host families in homestays and take part in a variety of cultural activities.
 They are carefully tested and placed at levels appropriate to their ability and are expected to advance in all four language skills - reading, writing, speaking and listening - as gauged by the European Erasmus scale of competency.